 For WooCommerce cart discounts, we recommend that you use the Cart Subtotal condition.
 That condition enables you to make it so coupons only work for carts with products that total over X amount:

 Although you’re free to offer any type of WooCommerce cart discount that you want, the Cart Subtotal condition is the easiest option to configure.

 Other options you might also implement include discounts for carts that include specific types of products, for logged-in users, people who’ve spent over X amount of money in your store, and more.

 Once you configure your cart conditions, you can save and publish the coupon.
 However, if you want as many users as possible to be able to benefit from it, there’s one more step to go.

-Advanced Coupons includes features that enable coupons to apply automatically when customers meet the conditions that you configure.
-You can also add a one-click apply option in case you don’t want to automate the entire process.
+Advanced Coupons include features that enable coupons to apply automatically when customers meet the conditions that you configure.
+You can also add a one-click apply option if you don’t want to automate the entire process.

 Those features are particularly useful for WooCommerce cart discounts since they enable as many users as possible to take advantage of them.
 If you distribute coupon codes manually or via email, chances are a lot of customers might miss out on savings.